People

 Alexander Davies, DVM, PhD

-Alex leads the Davies Cancer Lab’s work on tumor ecosystems: how cancer cells, host tissues, extracellular matrix, signaling networks, and therapy converge to shape cell state, fate, progression, and drug response.
+Alex leads the Davies Cancer Lab’s work on tumor microenvironment dynamics: how cancer cells, host tissues, extracellular matrix, signaling networks, and therapy converge to shape cell state, fate, progression, and drug response.

 Jeremy Copperman